Gold prices are expected to trade sideways today: Angel Broking

-According to Angel Broking, On Wednesday, spot gold prices rose marginally higher by 0.74 percent to close at $1474.8 per ounce. the yellow metal prices were supported after the U.S. Dollar dipped as the U.S. Federal Reserve kept the interest rates steady.
+According to Angel Broking, On Monday, spot gold prices ended marginally higher by 0.03 percent to close at $1476.0 per ounce.

 Angel Broking's report on Gold